astrabun/sonasky-labels-localization/README.md

             {
                 "lang": "en",
                 "name": "Rabbit",
-                "description": "This user's fursona is a Rabbit!
+                "description": "This user is a Rabbit!
 AKA: bunny, bnuy, bun" }
         ]
     },